RogerBaklund/LayoutProcessor/README.md

     'This is literal output, $foo is just $foo, variables are not resolved 'The output can span multiple
-      lines if it is indented.
+      lines if they are indented.
       The indentation is kept in the output.

 ### Layout definitions